yazid-hoblos/WES-Processing/README.md

 ## OMIM-DO Data Extraction
-The `OMIM-DO` folder provides scripts for the extraction of the diseases that correspond to a given list of genes.
+The `OMIM-DO` folder provides scripts for the extraction of the diseases that correspond to a given list of genes, and their semantic reduction based on the Disease Ontology (DO) database.

 ### Usage
 ```bash